-Forshaw's season ended by fractured knee cap
+Forshaw's season ended by fractured kneecap

-Leeds: Adam Forshaw out for rest of season with fractured knee cap
+Leeds: Adam Forshaw out for rest of season with fractured kneecap

 Last updated on .From the section Leeds United

-Leeds midfielder Adam Forshaw will miss the rest of the season after fracturing a knee cap in training.
+Leeds midfielder Adam Forshaw will miss the rest of the season after fracturing a kneecap in training.

 It will take the 30-year-old midfielder six weeks to recover, and Leeds' last game of the season is at his former club Brentford on 22 May.